 Location: Las Vegas, NV

 Eighteen miles off the Las Vegas strip, there’s a turkey trot that runs along Lake Mead and has not one, not two, but six tunnels on the menu before making its way to the Hoover Dam!
-The Six Tunnels to Hoover Dam Turkey Trot is now in its eighth year with participants competing in a 12K, 5K and 1-mile stroll.
+The Six Tunnels to Hoover Dam Turkey Trot is now in its ninth year with participants competing in a 12K, 5K and 1-mile stroll.

 15. Buffalo Niagara YMCA Turkey Trot